 Employees are expected to submit "Overtime Pre-Approval" forms attached in Exhibit B for any foreseeable work outside of their scheduled shifts.
-These forms should be submitted to their Appointing Authority or designee for approval Defore performing such work.
+These forms should be submitted to their Appointing Authority or designee for approval before performing such work.
 The Appointing Authority or designee must sign the "Overtime Pre-Approval" form, designate the scheduled work times for the anticipated approved overtime, and return the form to the employee.
 Employees must then write in the actual time they started and stopped performing the approved work and submit the completed form to divisional/departmental payroll lead.
-Defore performing the payroll lead.
-Defore performing the payroll lead. <a href="Employees must not perform any work activities outside of their scheduled shifts without prior supervisor approval.
+Employees must not perform any work activities outside of their scheduled shifts without prior supervisor approval.